neonephos/neonephos_website/src/docs/blog/20260708_new_logo_mark.md

 ### We’d Love Your Feedback!

-Does the new logomark represent NeoNephos as you see it?
-Does it communicate the role we play within the ecosystem?
-Is there something you feel is still missing from the way we present ourselves?

 We’re actively working on making our vision, our mission, and our role as a foundation clearer and more accessible.
 It’s an ongoing evolvement and, like everything else in the NeoNephos Foundation, it’s a communal European effort.

 If you’d like to help shape how the foundation communicates and evolves, we’d love to have you involved.
-Join the conversation on [Zulip](https://linuxfoundation.zulipchat.com/#narrow/channel/525732-neonephos-discussion/topic/.E2.9C.94.20Collaboration.20with.20CNCF.20Public.20Sector.20UG/with/610891542), share your thoughts with us via [support@neonephos.org](mailto:myname@example.com), and help us continue building the NeoNephos Foundation.
+Join the conversation or share your feedback with us on [Zulip](https://linuxfoundation.zulipchat.com/#narrow/channel/525732-neonephos-discussion/topic/.E2.9C.94.20Collaboration.20with.20CNCF.20Public.20Sector.20UG/with/610891542), and via [support@neonephos.org](mailto:myname@example.com), and help us continue building the NeoNephos Foundation.